dotnet/csharplang/proposals/generic-ref-struct.md

 Effectively the only item that can be taken with `T where T : any` is to instantiate other generics.
 No concrete actions can be taken on instances of the type itself.
 Doing so would require significant changes to the runtime and hard to explain C# semantics.
 There are some discussions around making runtime changs, [example](https://github.com/dotnet/runtime/issues/13627), but those aren't general enough for this to work.

 This also means that the use of `where T : any` on interfaces is not consequence free.
-Implicitly adding this to an interface will break any default implementated method on that interface.
+Implicitly adding this to an interface will break any default implemented method on that interface.
 Hence unlike `delegate` it cannot be retroactively added to our existing types.
 It is possible as an opt-in for `interface` but doing so effectively removes the ability for an `interface` to participate in DIM.

 It is not believed that the `interface` scenario is worth the extra syntax here.
 If more evidence arrives that demonstrates it to be worth it we should consider this in a future version of the language.